mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 - Due to a cluster configuration issue with overlay networks, it is recommended to set `enable_ipv6` to false in `config.yaml` when upgrading or configuring a new cluster.
 If you have already upgraded to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes until DC/OS 1.11.3 has been released.
 You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302). [enterprise type="inline" size="small" /]
 - There are new options in the `config.yaml` file which must be declared prior to upgrading.
 Even if you have previously installed DC/OS successfully with your `config.yaml` file, the file will require new additions to function with DC/OS 1.11.
 Check if `fault_domain_enabled` and `enable_ipv6` are added in the `config.yaml` file.
 You can review the sample file [here](/latest/installing/ent/custom/advanced/#create-a-configuration-file). [enterprise type="inline" size="small" /]
 - If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file for the upgrade to succeed.
 - The Advanced installation method is the _only_ recommended upgrade path for DC/OS.
-It is recommended that you familiarize yourself with the [Advanced DC/OS Installation Guide](/1.11/installing/oss/custom/advanced) before proceeding. [oss type="inline" size="small" /]
+It is recommended that you familiarize yourself with the [Advanced DC/OS Installation Guide](/1.11/installing/oss/custom/advanced) before proceeding.
 - DC/OS Enterprise now enforces license keys.
 The license key must reside in a genconf/license.txt file or the upgrade will fail. [enterprise type="inline" size="small" /]
 - The DC/OS GUI and other higher-level system APIs may be inconsistent or unavailable until all master nodes have been upgraded.
 For example: An upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.

 When this occurs:
-- The DC/OS GUI may not provide an accurate list of services.
+  * The DC/OS GUI may not provide an accurate list of services.
-- For multi-master configurations, after one master has finished upgrading, you can monitor the health of the remaining masters from the Exhibitor UI on port 8181.
+  * For multi-master configurations, after one master has finished upgrading, you can monitor the health of the remaining masters from the Exhibitor UI on port 8181.

 - An upgraded DC/OS Marathon leader cannot connect to an non-secure (i.e. not upgraded) leading Mesos master.
 The DC/OS UI cannot be trusted until all masters are upgraded.
 There are multiple Marathon scheduler instances and multiple Mesos masters, each being upgraded, and the Marathon leader may not be the Mesos leader.
 - Task history in the Mesos UI will not persist through the upgrade.
 - DC/OS Enterprise downloads can be found [here](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads). [enterprise type="inline" size="small" /]
+- DC/OS Open Source downloads can be found [here](https://dcos.io/releases/). [oss type="inline" size="small" /]

 ## Supported upgrade paths
 - From the latest GA version of previous to the latest GA version of current.
 For example, if 1.8.8 is the latest and 1.9.0 is the latest, this upgrade would be supported.